Daniibooii/cryptoGolf/README.md

 Each project member spent time learning how to implement Matter.js.<br>
 Expertise on cryptocurrencies was provided by Tim Hill.<br>

-Our project is hosted through Github Pages at: https://xhandler.github.io/cryptoGolf/,<br>
-and through Heroku at:

 ## Contributors
 __Afolabi Akingbe__ - math MVP/genius; research, back-end;<br>